HIV and Specific Populations

 - Older adults with HIV may have other conditions, like diabetes and heart disease, that can make it more difficult to manage HIV infection.
 In addition, HIV may affect the aging process and increase the risk of age-related conditions such as dementia, bone loss, and some cancers.
 Taking HIV medicines and medicines for other conditions at the same time may increase the risk of drug interactions and side effects.

 - The immune system may not recover as well or as quickly in older adults taking HIV medicines as it does in younger people.

 This fact sheet is based on information from the following sources:

 From the Department of Health and Human Services:

-- Guidelines for the Use of Antiretroviral Agents in Adults and Adolescents Living with HIV: HIV and the Older Patient
+- Guidelines for the Use of Antiretroviral Agents in Adults and Adolescents with HIV: Older Patients with HIV

 From the National Institute on Aging (NIA):